mzrnsh/wetsy/README.md

     @import "wetsy";
     @import "your_custom_components/*";

-You should create 'settings/_colors.scss' file and change your application.scss to:
+You should create `settings/_colors.scss` file and change your application.scss to:

     @import "normalize-rails";
     @import "settings/colors"; // imported before wetsy.scss
     @import "wetsy";
     @import "your_custom_components/*";

-Then you just assign desired values to color variables.
-For example, this will update your color-warning:
+Then you assign desired values to wetsy color variables in your `settings/_colors.scss` file:

     $color-warning: #FFB400;

+This will override default warning color.

 ## Development